monch1962/hello-world-secops/security-tool-images/README.md

 - store those Docker images in a private registry, where they can be version controlled by your organisation
 - pull those images from your own private registry each time you want to run them

+Instructions below describe how to build the Docker image, and run the built image within CI/CD.
+You should adapt these instructions to include storing the Docker image in your own private registry, then running it from that registry, rather than running directly from a Dockerfile stored on the Internet

 ## Utilities

 ### jq

+#### Build Docker image

 `$ docker pull stedolan/jq`

+#### Run within CI/CD

 Here's an example of how to use it